xentu/xentu-engine/README.md

 implement a core set of libraries in c++ that allows Lua (and other interpreters) to have the same out of the box functionality that Python has.

-Here's a list of libraries that should be getting added to the oobf list:
+Here's a list of libraries that should be featured in the out of the box list:

-- Serializer/Deserializer's for: XML, JSON, TOML, CSV
+- Serializer/Deserializer for: XML, JSON, TOML, CSV
-- Encoder/Decoders for base16, base32, base64
+- Encoder/Decoder for base16, base32, base64
 - Compression library for: zip, bzip2, gzip, lzma, zlib
 - Hashing library like [hashlib](https://docs.python.org/3/library/hashlib.html)
 - Logging library.